2206691/CS220AU-DP-2022/README.md

 - Copy my notes.

 ### by the end of week 4
+- Do the VR test.
 - Brainstorm ideas.
-- Figure out what to do (or have a broad idea)
+- Figure out what to do (or have a broad idea).